George I (Miskito)

-George I was king of the Miskito Kingdom from 1755 to 1776.
+George I was king of Mosquitia from 1755 to 1776.
 He was brother of King Edward and son of Jeremy II and was chosen king because Edward's eldest son was still too young to rule.

 Divisions

 According to a report on the country written in 1773 by Brian Edwards, his lands were divided into two population groups, the "Samboes" (Miskito Sambu) who were mixed indigenous and African, and "pure Indians" (Miskito Tawira); and was further divided into four domains: the domains of the king and the general in the north and west, inhabited by "Samboes" and the domains of the governor and admiral inhabited by "pure Indians."
 British settlers first reported this fourfold division in 1766 and it is possible that George created or consolidated it.

 Population

 Edwards also observed that in 1770, George's kingdom had a population that he estimated numbered between 7,000 and 10,000 fighting men, which at a ratio of four civilians to one fighter would make 28,000 and 40,000 people.
 In addition to Miskitos, the population included 1,400 British inhabitants, of which 136 where white, 112 of mixed race and about 600 slaves, mostly concentrated around the British settlement of Black River, but other concentrations were at Cabo Gracias a Dios and at Bluefields.